 The hurt, I hurt him, and yet I still felt it.
 It was still in me, burning and burrowing deeper into my core.
 I thought if I ever got my hands on one of them, tore into them, and let them experience hell at my hands like I had at theirs, things would equal out.
 It didn't.

-Even though I was scared into a fight-or-flight mindset that ended with me flying toward the guy and fighting him (though he didn't even try to), he wasn't afraid of me.
+Even though I was scared into a fight-or-flight mindset that ended with me flying toward the guy and fighting him (though he didn't even try to defend himself), he wasn't afraid of me.
 Even when I watched as one of their trapped mutants tore one of their 'priests' apart.
 They praised their perverted version of a god and served the bits of flesh as a sacrificial meal and lapped up the blood.
 No, they would never know fear like I had.

 And the anger?
 Ha!
 They had no reason to be angry.
 They were doing what they wanted to and understood why they were doing it.

 A deep-chested growl vibrated the air as I pivoted and slammed my foot into the tree, splintering it clear through.
-It cracked and without much ceremony, crashed into its forest friends before crashing into the ground.
+It cracked and without much ceremony, smashed into its forest friends before crashing into the ground.

 I couldn't make him pay for what he did.
-I just made him bleed as the fury in me roared up like a tsunami.
+I just made him bleed as the fury in me swelled up like a tsunami.
 Scowling, I slammed my fist into the tree, watching as the grey-brown bark flew in every direction and the softer pale yellow layer cracked and groaned under my strength.

 "So you just gonna let them keep beatin' you?"
 He questioned in an almost disgusted voice.

-Spinning around on my heel, fists at my side, and my eyes flaring with rage, I hissed, "I'm not letting them do anything!"
+Slowly pivoting on my heel, fists at my side, and my eyes flaring with rage, I hissed, "I'm not letting them do anything!"

 "What's happened, happened.
 Nothin' you can do to change that."
 He was up in my face as he lectured me in gruff, stern voice.
 "You've been tryin' to pretend it didn't happen or some crap like that.
 I've seen you get pissed off and then ignore that, too.
 It is not going to go away."